Optimal recruitment process: from search to hiring

 - Train managers in behavioral interviews

-- Have multiple evaluators with different perspectives (panel interview)
+- Involve multiple evaluators with different perspectives (panel interview)

-- Document the criteria for rejection and selection at each step
+- Document the criteria for rejection and selection at each stage

 After the evaluation phase, the decision must be collective and documented.
 The employment offer (or offer letter) must specify: